seanreed1111/sql-recipes/recipes.md

 +--------+-------+------------+-------+
 |   1 | Ben | 2006-08-30 |  152 |   ← Ben’s longest trip

 So what’s going on?
 Why does the summary statement produce incorrect results?
-This happens because when you include a GROUP BY clause in a query, the only values that you can select are the grouped columns or summary values calculated from the groups.
+This happens because when you include a GROUP BY clause in a query, the only values that you can SELECT are the grouped columns or summary values calculated FROM the groups.
 If you display additional table columns, they’re not tied to the grouped columns and the values displayed for them are indeterminate.
 (For the statement just shown, it ap- pears that MySQL may simply be picking the first date for each driver, regardless of whether it matches the driver’s maximum mileage value.)
 The general solution to the problem of displaying contents of rows associated with minimum or maximum group values involves a join.
 The technique is described in Chapter 12.
 For the problem at hand, the required results are produced as follows: mysql> CREATE TABLE t
 -> SELECT name, MAX(miles) AS miles FROM driver_log GROUP BY name;